- Brown snakes are some of the most dangerous species of snakes worldwide.

 How Big Can a Brown Snake Get?

-This table showcases the average and maximal length of all different species of brown snakes.
+This table showcases the average and maximal lengths of all different species of brown snakes.

 |Snake species||Common name||Average length||Maximum length|